 How do I find the fair market value of my car or boat?

-To find the fair market value of a donated car, use the price listed in a used car guide for a private party sale, not the dealer retail value.
-Note that the fair market value may be less if the car has engine trouble, body damage, high mileage, or any type of excessive wear.
-When using the used car guide, the fair market value is only the same if it is the same make, model, and year, sold in the same area, in the same condition, with the same or similar accessories.
+To determine the fair market value of a donated car, you will use the price listed in the used car guide for private party sales.
+You should not use the dealer retail value.
+Keep in mind things like engine trouble, high mileage, body damage, and excessive wear will decrease the fair market value.
+When using the used car guide, the fair market value is only the same if it is the same make, model, and year, sold in the same area, in the same condition, and with similar accessories.